 The key to patient monitoring is iKure’s wearable Braveheart patch, which captures several points of data such as EKG, body movement, skin reactions and others – data transmitted into routers.
 Once iKure captures these parameters, a cardiologist can detect symptoms of a heart condition.

 Managing the case load: Building a decision support system for cardiologists

-iKure’s solution has helped bring trust and confidence to stakeholders and health officials alike — and allowing them to expand the platform outside India, including setting up an additional 200 hubs in the next four years.
+iKure’s solution has helped bring trust and confidence to stakeholders and health officials alike — and allowing the organization to expand its platform outside India, including setting up an additional 200 hubs in the next four years.
 According to a Forrester report, trust is critical to successfully scale AI.
 Those organizations that do overcome this hurdle are likely to be the fastest-growing businesses in their industry.

-The flexibility of Cloud Pak For Data’s ability to apply AI capabilities to such a wide variety of data streaming through various devices, platforms and integrations has been integral to iKure’s success and health of its patients – and as Santra says, with a better data repository they may be able to predict unknowns and prepare for other unprecedented events – including a future health crisis.
+Cloud Pak For Data’s flexibility means iKure can apply AI capabilities to such a wide variety of data that streams through various devices, platforms and integrations and that has been integral to iKure’s success and health of its patients.
+As Santra describes, with a better data repository they may be able to predict unknowns and prepare for other unprecedented events – including any future health crises.

 “With platforms like the one we have worked on with IBM we would never been able to treat patients beyond a basic level,” Santra said.

 Download this study to learn how Cloud Pak for Data, IBM’s leading data and AI platform, can cut costs and drive revenue with its integrated data and AI services.